DisCoTec/discotec.github.io/2022/ice.md

 ## Programme and Pre-proceedings {#programme}

 You can download the [**ICE 2022 pre-proceedings**](ice22-preproceedings.pdf).
+The proceedings are also [available as EPTCS 365](http://eptcs.web.cse.unsw.edu.au/content.cgi?ICE2022).

 The talks will take place at **Cappella Guinigi**.